Cataclysmic1/Python_Keylogger_6841/README.md

 **Script2.py** has similar features to Script1.py except the ones mentioned above.
 What sets Script2 apart from Script1, is that it is able to be compiled into a standalone .exe file with no other files needed for it to run.
 However, this comes at the cost of Windows defender being able to flag the keylogger easier, thus Script2 having less features to avoid being detected while being a standalone .exe.

 Simply send the victim the compiled version of either Script1 or Script2 to the victim and once they run the script, the keylogger will begin and periodically send keylog information to your webhook.

+Pressing the ESC key will terminate the keylogger.